On the construction of Hadamard states from Feynman propagators: Proofs of Theorem and Theorem

 and on the other that

 so we have achieved

 }

 A further standard modification can now be made to replace the parametrix $G_\Feyn$ by an actual fundamental solution.
-Here one chooses a spacelike and smooth Cauchy hypersurface $\Sigma$ and restricts the kernel of $G_\Feyn - G_\adv$ to $\Sigma \times \Sigma$.
-Now use the existence of the solution to the distributional Cauchy problem to construct a bisolution $F$ on $M \times M$ and replace $G_\Feyn$ by $F+G_\adv$.
-Since this operation preserves positivity (\cite{IslamStrohmaier:2020}*{Lemma 3.2}) this gives a Feynman propagator satisfying the first inequality in \eqref{feynpos}.
-Note here that the operation of restriction to $\Sigma \times \Sigma$ and extension to a bisolution to $M \times M$ results in the same correction when done with $(G_\Feyn - G_\ret)$ because $G_\ret-G_\adv$ is already a strict bisolution.
+Here one chooses a spacelike and smooth Cauchy hypersurface $\Sigma$ and solves the distributional Cauchy problem to construct a bisolution $F$ on $M \times M$ whose Cauchy data at $\Sigma\times\Sigma$ agree with that of the kernel of $G_\Feyn - G_\adv$.
+Then replace $G_\Feyn$ by $F+G_\adv$.
+Since this operation preserves positivity (\cite{IslamStrohmaier:2020}*{Lemma 3.2}) this gives a Feynman propagator on $M$ satisfying the first inequality in \eqref{feynpos}.
+Note here that the operation of passing to Cauchy data at $\Sigma \times \Sigma$ and then extending to a bisolution to $M \times M$ results in the same correction when done with $(G_\Feyn - G_\ret)$ because $G_\ret-G_\adv$ is already a strict bisolution.
 Therefore the second inequality in~\eqref{feynpos} also holds, thus completing the proof of Theorem~\ref{thm:DHISmod}.